erikyao/erikyao.github.io/_posts/2015-07-27-digest-of-molecular-biology-for-computer-scientists.md

 Since like charges repel and opposites attract, charge is an important feature in predicting protein conformation.
 Most of the charged residues in a protein will be found at its surface, although some will form bonds with each other on the inside of the molecule (called _salt-bridges_) which can provide strong constraints on the ultimate folded form.

+#### 4.2.6 Animo acids with hydrophobic sidechains and sulphur atoms

-#### Cysteine and methionine have hydrophobic sidechains that contain a sulphur atom, and each plays an important role in protein structure.
+Cysteine and methionine have hydrophobic sidechains that contain a sulphur atom, and each plays an important role in protein structure.

 - _cysteine_: ['sɪstɪn], 半胱氨酸
 - _methionine_: [me'θaɪəni:n], 蛋氨酸, 甲硫氨酸